Skip to content

 Vagal toning practices (daily): Extended exhale breathing — inhale for 4 counts, exhale for 6 to 8 counts — for five minutes upon waking and before sleep.
 Cold water on the face (activates the dive reflex and stimulates the vagus).
 Humming, chanting, or singing — any vocalization that vibrates the throat.

-Adaptogenic support: Ashwagandha (Withania somnifera) is the most studied adaptogen for HPA regulation — a 2012 randomized controlled trial in the Indian Journal of Psychological Medicine showed a 28% reduction in serum cortisol over 60 days.
+Adaptogenic support: Ashwagandha (Withania somnifera) is the most studied adaptogen for HPA regulation — research has shown significant reductions in serum cortisol over 60 days in controlled trials.
 Rhodiola rosea for Stage 1 (high cortisol, high anxiety).
-Holy basil (Tulsi) for the patient who is both wired and depleted.
-These are not supplements thrown at symptoms — they are matched to the specific stage of HPA dysregulation, guided by testing.
+Holy basil (Tulsi) for those who are both wired and depleted.
+These are not supplements thrown at symptoms — they should be matched to the specific stage of HPA dysregulation, ideally guided by testing.

-The deeper practice: In my own journey — as both a clinician trained in Western medicine and a practitioner initiated in shamanic and yogic lineages — I have come to understand that nervous system regulation is ultimately a spiritual practice.
+The deeper practice: Nervous system regulation is ultimately a spiritual practice.
 It is the practice of trusting that this moment is safe enough.
 That you do not need to brace.
 That the body you inhabit is not a battlefield but a temple that remembers, even now, how to rest.

-The woman in my consultation room did not need another prescription.
-She needed someone to read the language her nervous system was speaking and help her respond — not with force, but with the kind of attentive stillness that tells the body: you can put the armor down now.
+What if the person struggling with mysterious symptoms doesn't need another prescription?
+What if they need someone to read the language their nervous system is speaking and help them respond — not with force, but with the kind of attentive stillness that tells the body: you can put the armor down now?

 Your nervous system is not broken.
 It adapted brilliantly to everything you survived.
 And now, with the right support, it can learn something new: that the war is over, and you are allowed to come home.